The Gleaner

-The Gleaner is an English-language, morning daily newspaper founded by two brothers, Jacob and Joshua de Cordova on 13 September 1834 in Kingston, Jamaica.
+The Gleaner is a national daily publication in Jamaica, founded by two brothers, Jacob and Joshua de Cordova on 13 September 1834 in Kingston, Jamaica.

 Originally called the Daily Gleaner, the name was changed on 7 December 1992 to The Gleaner.
 The newspaper is owned and published by Gleaner Company publishing house in Kingston, Jamaica.
 The Gleaner is still considered a newspaper of record for Jamaica.

 History

-The Gleaner is the oldest continuously published newspaper in the Western Hemisphere—operating since 1834, and it is still considered a newspaper of record for Jamaica in the 21st century.
+The Gleaner is the oldest continuously published newspaper in the Western Hemisphere—operating since 1834, and is a newspaper of record for Jamaica in the 21st century.

 The morning broadsheet newspaper is presently published six days each week in Kingston.
 The Sunday paper edition is called the Sunday Gleaner.
 The Sunday edition was first published in 1939, and it reaches twice as many readers as the daily paper.
 The influence, particularly historically, of the newspaper is so large that "Gleaner" has become synonymous in Jamaica for "newspaper".

 The Gleaner contains regular sub-sections and features the following: